ThoughtWorksInc/cd4ml-workshop/instructions/2-deployment-pipeline.md

 4. Save and go back to the [Dashboard](http://gocd.cd4ml.net) page

-5. Make a small change to your forked code, e.g., change the `README.md`, then add, commit, and push your changes to see your project being built and deployed in GoCD:
+5. Make a small change to your forked code, e.g., change the `src/webapp/templates/index.html` file, then add, commit, and push your changes to see your project being built and deployed in GoCD:
 ```bash
 git add .
 git commit -m"Sample change"